 How to Protect Mac OS From Malware Attacks

-Inbuilt Antivirus Engine in mac stops the download of malicious programs at first place.
+Inbuilt Antivirus Engine in mac stops the download of malicious programs in the first place.
 If you download and try to install an infected program installer will show you a warning that this program may “Damage your Computer“.

 However, this warning comes with almost every third party application which is not published in the App Store, making it hard to differentiate between genuine and malicious programs.

-Mac OS fails to stop Adware and PUP (Potentially Unwanted Programs), and these adware may cause you hard time surfing the web and frequent Pop-Ups while your use your Mac.
+Mac OS fails to stop Adware and PUP (Potentially Unwanted Programs), and these adware may cause you a hard time surfing the web and frequent Pop-Ups while you use your Mac.

-Below are the security tips to avoid Malware attack to your Macintosh device.
+Below are the security tips to avoid Malware attacks on your Macintosh device.

-Make sure Firewall is ON, you can turn on Firewall by Going into “System Preferences” then select “Security & Privacy” go to Firewall tab and turn it ON.
+Make sure the Firewall is ON, you can turn on the Firewall by Going into “System Preferences” then select “Security & Privacy” go to the Firewall tab and turn it ON.